awsdocs/amazon-emr-management-guide/doc_source/emr-fine-grained-cluster-access.md

 ### Require cluster tagging when a cluster is created<a name="emr-cluster-access-example-require-tagging"></a>

 As in the preceding example, the following example policy looks for the same matching tag: the value `dev` for the `department` tag\.
 In this case, however, the `RequestTag` condition key specifies that the policy applies during tag creation, so the user must create a cluster with a tag that matches the specified value\.
-For the `passrole` resource, you need to provide the AWS account ID or alias, and the service role name\.
+For the `PassRole` resource, you need to provide the AWS account ID or alias, and the service role name\.
 For more information about the IAM ARN format, see [IAM ARNs](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html#identifiers-arns) in the *IAM User Guide*\.

+For more information specifying matching tag\-key values, see [https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-requesttag](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-requesttag) in the *IAM User Guide*\.

 ```
  1. {